junklessrecipes/junklessrecipes.github.io/README.md

 # Junkless Recipes

 A website where you can find recipes, free of charge, without bloat, ads, trackers and the like.
-Like https://recipeasly.com/, but I won't back down.4
+No life stories, no crying about your dead grandmother for ten paragraphs, just food.

 ## How to add a recipe

-First, make a copy of `template.html` in the `recipes` folder.
-Then, write your recipe, add your pictures, etc, where is is indicated.
-After that is done, add a link to your recipe to the homepage.
+First, read through `template.html` and figure out what to put where.
+Then, make a copy of `blank.html` and fill it in accordingly.
+Add any images/videos/etc. to the `res/` folder. **Remember: we do not need to hear your life story**.